Zengit123/ARPDOS/README.md

 WORKS ONLY ON LINUX AND MAC!

 #### Usage:
+* If nothing is added, the script runs Nmap to find devices on its own.
+Keep in mind that Nmap can sometimes fail to discover devices.
 * -add [IP address 1; IP address 2...] --- add a set of IP adresses to attack.
 * -exclude [IP address 1; IP address2...] --- attack only the selected IP addresses.
-* If nothing is added, the script runs Nmap to find devices on its own.
-Keep in mind that sometimes Nmap can miss hosts, hence why the "-add" was created.

 #### Examples: